5 Things Your BYOD Policy Should Include

 Specify the type of devices and platforms

 Are you willing to allow all devices and platforms?
 Or would you rather tighten your security further by only allowing certain ones?
-There’s nothing wrong with allowing multiple platforms but only do this if you’re confident that the software your organization uses will work across all of them.
+There’s nothing wrong with allowing multiple platforms, but only do so if you’re confident that the software your organization uses will work across all of them.
 Additionally, you’ll need to make sure the devices your employees use can be updated to the latest operating system.

 Maintain control of the device’s apps

 If your employee is going to take their role seriously, they won’t download apps that pose security risks.
 As app markets such as Apple and Google Play are open to smaller developers, there’s a risk that their apps won’t meet your high standards.
 When they exist on devices alongside your data, this could result in security breaches.